icarusfactor/openstack-Installs/stein/ScalableWebService-Stein.md

 ```

-4. Login as admin to a clean Openstack install we will need to add
+4. Login as admin to a clean Openstack install, we will need to add

-    * Basic non admin user
+    * Basic non admin user for the project.
     * Project : Scalable Web Server.
-    * Operating System Image
+    * Operating System Image loading into the Glance service.
     * Will use "Default" domain so not needed to add another.

-    We will perform the following commands with "Horizon Web Page" and "openstack command line tool".
-This is the
-    first version where I was able to do this.
-So all of the major networking commands have been ported to the
-    openstack CLI interface.
-You can still use neutron commandline tool, but have had unstable outcomes from doing so.
+   ***NOTE:*** We will perform the following commands with "Horizon Web Page" and "openstack command line tool".
+This is the first version where I was able to do this.
+So all of the major networking commands have been ported to the Openstack CLI interface.
+You can still use neutron commandline tool, but have had unstable outcomes from doing so ,so not recommended in this version.

-5. Create flat external network:
+5. Create an external network that connects to the flat OVN network we setup with Packstack:
-A flat network will work with a normal home setup.
+(A flat network will work with a normal home setup.
+Unlike the VLAN tagged infrastructure for high density farms.)

 ```
 $ openstack network create --provider-network-type flat --provider-physical-network extnet --share --external OCEANUS

 ```

 6. Create external subnet:

-Subnet with same network as your single device adapter.
+Subnet with same network as your single network device adapter.

 ```